inspec/inspec-aws/docs/resources/aws_iam_ssh_public_keys.md

 # aws_iam_ssh_public_keys

-Use the `aws_iam_ssh_public_keys` InSpec audit resource to test properties of the plural resource of AWS IAM PublicKey.
+Use the `aws_iam_ssh_public_keys` InSpec audit resource to test the properties of the plural resource of AWS IAM PublicKey.

 ## Syntax